-Like it or lump it, the role of the industry script is becoming increasingly important in film and TV.
+Like it or lump it, the role of the industry script reader is becoming increasingly important in film and TV.

 With the volume of scripts being written, increasing year-on-year, the challenge for those in power becomes one of filtration – everybody wants great writers and everyone wants hits, right?
 But hardly anyone has the resources or manpower to fully “cover” (read and get a report written) the amount of material they’d like to.

 A usually sophisticated and hardy soul, the truly outstanding script reader is so few and far between that the great ones barely have time to congratulate themselves on getting that first reading gig for Warner Bros. before they’re buried in a giant tidal wave of PDFs.